5 Steps to Enable Your Sales Team for Cloud GTM

-In a recent Cloud Marketplace Office Hours session, we got to share how Tackle’s platform improves and optimizes Marketplace deal flows, particularly for sales operations teams.
+Read on to learn how Tackle’s Platform improves and optimizes Marketplace deal flows, particularly for sales operations teams.
 The group shared best practices and their own experiences with operationalizing these processes at scale.

 While the reasons for selling through the Marketplaces vary, sales operations teams usually take an active seat in processing these deals.
 It can take time to get them comfortable with and enthusiastic about these new flows.

 “The number of tools that sales teams use, particularly in the operational space, can be tremendously overwhelming,” Brian said.
 “When we add in this new Cloud Marketplace channel, that can add another layer of complexity.
 The three major Cloud Providers—AWS, Azure, and Google Cloud—have very similar functionality, but different terminology.
 Or worse, they have the same terminology that means different things.”